Baumanar/bill-split/README.md

+# billsplit

 A simple bill splitting app with a Go backend and a Vuejs frontend communicating via a REST api.
 Share expenses among friends easily by adding expenses to a bill split and automatically get the balance of each participant.

 **Features:**
 * View and add new bill splits